 Establishing Parental Rights

-This means that unlike married fathers, they have no rights and duties to the child that can be enforced by a Court.
-Establishing paternity and the assignment of rights and duties formally is a positive aspect of these type of cases.
+This means that, unlike married fathers, they have no rights and duties to the child that can be enforced by a Court.
+Establishing paternity and the assignment of rights and duties formally is a positive aspect of these cases.

-Child custody cases deal with much more than just who gets to see the child and when that time begins and ends.
-What a person agrees to (or doesn’t agree to) can shape an entire life for a child and a parent for years to come.
+Child custody cases deal with much more than just who gets to see the child, and when that time begins and ends.
+What a person agrees to (or doesn’t agree to) can shape the entire life of a child and a parent for years to come.
 Having an attorney to assist with those decisions and advocate for their client where the situation calls for it is essential to a successful child custody case.

-The Houston divorce attorneys with the Law Office of Bryan Fagan, PLLC offer free of charge consultations on custody, visitation, possession and access issues.
-In order to learn more about our office and how we can best offer our services please call us today to set up a time to meet with one of our experienced family law associates.
+The Houston divorce attorneys with the Law Office of Bryan Fagan, PLLC, offer free consultations on custody, visitation, possession, and access issues.
+To learn more about our office and how we can best offer our services, please call us today to set up a time to meet with one of our experienced family law associates.

 - Child Custody Basics in Texas